 Since I can’t afford an alarm company to monitor my home, I wanted to share with you some of the alternative options that I have found to help secure your home if you are a single mom living alone.
 Being a single m om can increase your odds of becoming a target but you can take steps to prevent that for the safety of you and your children.
-Continue reading to learn more about home safety tips for single mamas.
+Continue reading to learn more about the best home safety tips for single mamas.

 Change the Locks

 Always change the locks whenever you move to a new home, even if your renting ask the landlord to change them for you before you move in.
 You don’t know if the previous owner still has extra keys floating around that weren’t turned over to the landlord.

 If you can’t afford a locksmith, go to Walmart or Target and purchase new locks.
 Change out at least deadbolts locks if you have a very limited budget.
 Swapping the lock system is easy to do yourself and is one of the best home safety tips that I recommend.

 Consider a P.O.
 Box

 Living alone makes you vulnerable and to prevent others from discovering that you are a single mama living alone.
 I suggest getting a P.O.
 Box that can also sign for your packages as well and be able to send you alerts if you have mail in your box.
 This service will prevent you from wasting a trip to the P.O.
 Box if you don’t have any mail.
 Instead of giving out your home address to everyone, simply give other’s your P.O.
 Box.

 Install a Security System